esyede/rakit/packages/docs/data/packages.md

 ## Package Assets

-If the package you create has views, it probably has assets such as CSS, JavaScript, and images that need to be included.

-Just create an `assets/` folder inside your package and put your asset files in it.
-So, for example, if your package is named `admin`, put your asset files in the `packages/admin/assets/` folder.
+A package keeps its CSS, JavaScript and images in an `assets/` folder of its own, so `packages/admin/assets/` for the `admin` package.

-Since the `packages/` folder is not directly accessible via the web, Rakit provides a console command to publish (copy) package assets to the `assets/` directory in the root.
-Here's how:
+`packages/` is not reachable from the web, so a console command copies them into the root `assets/` folder:

 #### Publishing assets of a package: